People Are Overlooking One Of The Simplest College Savings Tools Out There

-What is it?
-In short, a 529 plan is a tax-advantaged savings fund that can be set up for anyone heading to college (in-state or not).
-There are two main plan types: a prepaid tuition plan, which lets you pay for tuition ahead of time based on today’s costs, and a “savings plan” that functions like an investment account, growing (and falling) with the market.
-Every state’s offerings are different.
-Head over to the College Savings Plan Network to compare the benefits of various plan features.
+What it is: In short, a 529 plan is a tax-free savings fund that can be set up for anyone heading to college.
+There are two main types: A prepaid tuition plan (the only kind higher education institutions can offer) and a savings fund, according to the College Savings Plan Network.
+Head over to CSPN’s site to try their handy tool to compare the benefits of various plan features.

-What can you use it for?
-The best perk of 529 plans is the ability to pay for a host of college-related expenses, including tuition, room and board, books, computer equipment, and even Internet access, all tax-free.
-The plan beneficiary has to be enrolled in school to qualify for the computer and Internet perks, though.

-Who can open one?
-Anyone in the country can open a 529 Plan in anyone else’s name –– from your niece or nephew to your best friend’s kid or that friendly neighbour next door.
-There’s no limit to how many plans you can open either, and you can even change the beneficiary whenever you want.
+Who can open one: Put frankly, anyone in the country can open a savings plan in anyone else’s name–from your niece or nephew to your best friend’s kid.
+There’s no limit to how many plans you can open, either and you can even change the beneficiary whenever you want.

-How are they funded?
-Each state offers at least one form of a 529 savings plan (see a full list here), but there was some doubt as to whether cash-strapped state governments would be able to meet demand in the wake of the recession.
-However, a recent report by the College Savings Association showed plans were successfully funded at a rate of 93% in 2011 –– up 2 points from the prior fiscal year.
+How it’s funded: Each state offers at least one form of a 529 savings plan (see a full list here), but a lot of doubt has been cast on whether governments would be able to meet demand from cash-strapped consumers in the wake of the recession.
+However, a recent report by the College Savings Association showed plans were successfully funded at a rate of 93 per cent in 2011–up by 2 per cent from the prior fiscal year–which is more than plenty to meet demand.
 Not everyone investing in plans necessarily taps into them at the same time.

+Why you want one: The best perk of 529 plans is the ability to to pay for a host of college-related expenses, including tuition, room and board, books, computer equipment, and even Internet access, all tax-free (the plan student has to be enrolled in school to qualify for the computer and Internet perks, though).

-Is there a catch?
-The only downside is that there are limits to tax-free contributions.
-Generally, you can put as much cash into the fund as the beneficiary needs to meet college expenses, which will take careful calculations to figure out (use your school’s tuition calculator as a gauge).
-Any contributions that exceed $13,000 in a given year might incur a federal gift tax.
+The catch: There are limits to your contributions.
+Generally, you can put as much cash into the fund as the beneficiary needs to meet college expenses, which will take careful budgeting to figure out (use your school’s tuition calculator as a gauge).
+Keep in mind any contributions that exceed $13,000 in a given year might incur a federal gift tax.

 Don’t be afraid to shop around.
 Just because your state offers its own 529 plan doesn’t mean you can’t sniff around for better offers in other states.
 Students aren’t required to attend college in the state where their plan is funded.
 MorningStar’s interactive state-by-state map is a great way to compare plans.

 They’re not for everyone: Before deciding to invest in a 529 plan, seeking advice from a financial planner or tax consultant would be a wise choice.
 Basically, treat them like you would enrolling in a company retirement plan.
-Keep tabs on them over time and adjust your investments to reflect your risk tolerance as time goes on.
 The IRS and the College Savings Plan Network both offer helpful starter guides as well, which will give you talking points to cover.

+DON’T MISS: This college student was dragged $142,000 into private loan debt >

 Business Insider Emails & Alerts